Immunotherapy Drugs for Myasthenia Gravis

 Steroids (also called glucocorticoids) are usually the first add-on medicine a doctor will try if a person’s MG symptoms are not well-controlled by an acetylcholinesterase inhibitor.
 Prednisone is a common steroid often prescribed for people with MG.
 However, there are dozens of steroids on the market.

 Steroids reduce inflammation by suppressing the immune system.
-This means that the body's immune system produces fewer harmful antibodies and is less likely to attack healthy tissue.
+This means that the body's immune system is less active and harmful antibodies are less likely to attack healthy tissue.
 However, this means the body is also less able to fight infections.1

 Many people with generalized MG need to take both an acetylcholinesterase inhibitor and a low-dose immunosuppressant long-term.
 Doctors try to prescribe the lowest steroid dose possible due to the many side effects of long-term use.
 However, large doses of steroids may be needed to quickly reduce severe symptoms.
 Large doses of steroids are often given in the hospital so the person can be watched closely.1